Koada-os/hapi-auth-recaptcha/README.md

 ### hapi-auth-recaptcha

-Recaptcha authentication requires validating a Recaptcha token generated and sent by the browser via the get parameters or the payload.
+Recaptcha authentication requires the validation of a Recaptcha token generated and sent by the browser via the `recaptcha-token` header.
 The `'recaptcha'` scheme takes the following options:

 - `validateFunc` - (required) the function which is run once the Recaptcha has been verified `function(request, callback)` where:
     - `request` - is the hapi request object of the request which is being authenticated.